 The corporate culture after post-merger integration

 You cannot merge two companies without it having a major influence on the corporate cultures.
 The corporate culture after the post-merger integration process has to be designed very carefully so it includes the best parts of the two original corporate cultures.
-But it also has to support the new strategy for the company, which is why we need to introduce some changes to the corporate culture.
-Unfortunately, do some CEO’s believe that corporate culture is not important.
+But it also has to support the new strategy for the company, which is why we often need to introduce some new values to the corporate culture.
+Introducing these new values is a complex but necessary task that is best facilitated by a neutral partner with expertise and experience in this field.
+Unfortunately, some CEO’s believe they possess this expertise themselves or they simply don’t think that corporate culture change is important at all.

 Why is it that 2/3 of all mergers and acquisitions fail to meet their original objectives due to cultural clashes?
 Our research shows that it is because the cultural friction is ignored or underestimated and because the management doesn’t have the necessary skills and/or time to do a proper integration.
 If your company shouldn’t end up between the 2/3 of the companies that fail we suggest you contact us as early as possible so we proactively can plan the post-merger integration process instead of agreeing on a damage control assignment.